NickPanyushev/IB_Himasthla/README.md

 # IB_Himasthla
-This project is about TE search in Himasthla transcriptome
+This project is about search of mobile elements in trematode Himasthla elongata transcriptome

 ## Introduction
-Repeated DNA makes up a large fraction of a eukaryotic genome, and some repetitive elements are able to move within the genome (transposons and retrotransposons).
-DNA transposons move from one genomic location to another by a cut-and-paste mechanism.
-They are powerful forces of genetic change and have played a significant role in the evolution of many genomes.
+Repetitive DNA makes up a large fraction of a eukaryotic genomes, and some repetitive elements, transposons, are able to move within the genome.
+Transposons are powerful forces of genetic change and have played a significant role in the evolution of many genomes.
-Transposons can cause genome variability in trematodes.
-Therefore, the study of transcription of transposons - the initial stage in the study of these processes
+Transposons seem to cause genetic polymorphism in trematodes.
+Therefore, this project is one of the steps for investigation of transposon functions.

 ## Objective:
-Identification TE in Himasthla elongate genome using different tools and comparative analysis of their results
+Identification transposable elements in Himasthla elongata transcriptome using different tools and comparative analysis of their results

 ## Goals:

-1. Filtering reads using BBTools, Trimmomatic;
+1. Filtering raw reads using BBTools, Trimmomatic;

-2. Transcriptome assembly using rnaSPAdes or Trinity;
+2. Transcriptome assembly using rnaSPAdes;

 3. Identification and classification of transposable elements using different tools (RepeatModeller, RepeatMasker, Repeatexplorer2)